Review of operations, June 2013

-To achieve these goals we will:
+To achieve this we will:

 The work of the Preservation Advisory Centre is supported by its Advisory Group.
 Formed from stakeholders including senior preservation professionals with management knowledge and an understanding of the library and archive sector, the purpose of the Advisory Group is:

-- To provide expert advice, national and international perspectives to support the direction and operation of the Preservation Advisory Centre
+- To provide expert advice, national and international perspectives to support the direction and operation of the Preservation Advisory Centre.

-- To provide a means of exchanging best practice in preservation and facilitate the development of a community of practice
+- To provide a means of exchanging best practice in preservation and facilitate the development of a community of practice.

 The British Library Board established the National Preservation Office (NPO) in 1984 following the publication of the Ratcliffe Report.
 The principal needs at that time were felt to be the raising of awareness of preservation issues in libraries and the provision of a focal point for preservation management.